tawfik37/active-learning-chatbot/README.md

 # Active Learning Chatbot

 An intelligent chatbot that continuously learns and updates its knowledge through active learning.
 The system validates its answers against web sources, identifies outdated information, and fine-tunes itself with new facts.
+Includes a production-ready web interface and cloud deployment capabilities.

 ## 🎯 Features

+### Core Learning Features
 - **Automatic Fact Validation**: Validates chatbot answers against Google Search results
 - **LLM-as-a-Judge**: Uses the model itself to compare and validate answers
 - **Asymmetric Learning**: